darrenmleung/CARS/QPack1/Passage6.md

   <li>the powers that are uniquely human are revealed in traditional ceremonies.</li>
 </ol>

-### 37. The passage suggests that Confucius would be most li</i>kely to endorse which of the following reasons to use *li*?
+### 37. The passage suggests that Confucius would be most likely to endorse which of the following reasons to use *li*?
 <ol type="A">
   <li>It acknowledges the dignity of others.</li>
   <li>It works invisibly through magical powers.</li>